SSDP Organizational Objectives

-- The Boards of Directors and Trustees will hold themselves accountable for carrying out their responsibilities and will conduct annual reviews of the conflict of interest policy.
+- The Directors of the Board will hold themselves accountable for carrying out their responsibilities and will conduct annual reviews of the conflict of interest policy.

 - Board and staff will actively ensure compliance with government regulations and industry best practices, invest in keeping in organizational good standing, and seek to understand and mitigate liabilities.